Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 The Ferry Building Marketplace

-The historic Ferry building (also known as Pier One) has Port of San Francisco emblazoned across the front.
+The historic Ferry Building (also known as Pier One) has Port of San Francisco emblazoned across the front.
 We started here because of the proximity to the BART (Embarcadero) station and the opportunity to snag breakfast.
 The Ferry Building houses an eclectic collection of shops and restaurants.
 The area in front is a rotating market of artisan crafts.
 If you continue, you will pass all the piers along the way.

 Most importantly, baby-wearing our 11-month-old daughter with this breathable Boba carrier was sublime.
 If your baby is older like ours, consider a possible backache!
 It allowed us to zoom around most streets without worries about sidewalks, transportation, and pedestrians.
 However, if you are planning on babywearing, I would leave the long, hilly trek to Lombard street off the list!